cypherpunk-academy/2064/en/013_2064_The Cypherpunk Academy.md

 Lilly: "It's like a game in the game, and it's not easy!
 You have to work together a lot and become creative, think fast, and react quickly.
-In any case, it is about the eleven basic ideas of the liberation fight that you know, encryption, overcoming oppression, overcoming opposition, unfolding initiative, ...".
+In any case, it is about the eleven basic concepts of the liberation fight that you know, encryption, overcoming oppression, overcoming opposition, unfolding initiative, ...".
 She stopped and looked back at Marlene: "I read a lot about it in your book.
-Can you maybe introduce the ideas?
+Can you maybe introduce the concepts?
 I would really love that."

 Lasse shouted from his seat, "Yes!
 That would be great!"